How To Find Your Competitive Advantage

 Sometimes a competitive advantage may not be the finished product itself, but the process you undertake to create it.

 For example, if you’re a logo designer there are lots of other designers who can create logos just as well as you do.

 But is there something different about your process that could be a competitive advantage?

 Maybe your process is more collaborative, iterative, or unique in the way it helps clients figure out what they want or need?

 A unique process can separate your work from your competitors and give people a reason to choose you.

-That means they know when they go see him, they’re going to see all-new stuff and it gives him a competitive advantage over other comedians who may not operate the same way.
+This gives her a competitive advantage over other musicians who may not operate the same way.

 No matter what you do, you have a process in how you do it.
 Think about how that process may impact the audience or customers you’re trying to reach and if it can be leveraged to your advantage.